 If you want your employees motivated and performing to the best of their abilities, make sure they are healthy, rested, fit, and fueled up.

-When it comes to health, have policies in place that encourage sick employees to take time off.
+When it comes to health, you should have policies in place that encourage sick employees to take time off.
 They need it to heal anyway, and they are not helpful to you if they are barely keeping their head up.
 The cost that you will incur with them being off is still a lot lower than what you will deal with if they continue performing poorly or, worse yet, come in and get everyone else sick, too.

 To curb the potential for burnout, look into creating a rec or a break room where employees can unwind when they feel stressed out.
-Coffee and snacks availability is generally considered a perk.
+Coffee and snack availability is generally considered a perk.
 Still, it’s also been shown that hungry employees are less productive, so you’re feeding your people more for your benefit than theirs!